crytic/building-secure-contracts/program-analysis/echidna/finding-transactions-with-high-gas-consumption.md

   }
 }
 ```
-If Echidna can call all the functions, it won't easily find transactions with high gas cost:
+If Echidna uses this [`config.yaml`](./example/pushpop.yaml), it can call all functions and won't easily find transactions with high gas cost:

 ```
 $ echidna-test pushpop.sol --config config.yaml